Bilaal96/crwn-clothing-gql-apollo-v3/README.md

 ## A Quick Summary of Changes From Apollo Client 2 to 3

-The main Apollo Client 3 changes of concern for our app are summarised in the table below.
+The main Apollo Client 3 changes of concern for this app are summarised in the table below.

 <br/>
 <table>